abizovnuralem/go2_omniverse/README.md

 ```

 ## Usage
-The current project was tested on Ubuntu 20.04 (foxy ros2 bridge), IsaacSim 2023.1.1 with Orbit 0.2.0 and Nvidia Driver Version: 535.171.04 with CUDA Version: 12.2.
+The current project was tested on Ubuntu 22.04, IsaacSim 2023.1.1 with Orbit 0.3.0 and Nvidia Driver Version: 545.
-Go inside the repo folder, first, you need to build ros2 env for your Nvidia orbit:
+To start the project, execute:

 ```
-1. go inside IsaacSim-ros_workspaces folder
-2. execute ./build_foxy.sh or ./build_humble.sh (not tested)
-3. source build_ws/foxy/foxy_ws/install/setup.bash or humble (not tested)
-4. source build_ws/foxy/isaac_sim_ros_ws/install/local_setup.bash or humble (not tested))
-5. go back to the root folder
-6. conda activate orbit
-7. python main.py
+./run_sim.sh
 ```

 You can control the dog using "WASD" keyboard commands